Weighted Ensemble Models Are Strong Continual Learners: Experiments

-\textit{\method} shows superior performance across all datasets.
-The \textit{Weight-Ensemble} with $\theta_{t-1}$ initialization yields competitive results in Split CIFAR-100 (Last-Acc: 91.69\%) but underperforms in datasets like Split Cars-196 (Last-Acc: 71.82\%).
+Tab.~\ref{tab:ablation_c} presents the results. \method shows superior performance across all datasets.
+The \textit{Weight-Ensemble} with $\theta_{t-1}$ initialization yields competitive results in CIFAR-100 (Last-Acc: 91.69\%) but underperforms in datasets like Cars-196 (Last-Acc: 71.82\%).
 The \textit{Weight-Ensemble} starting from $\theta_0$ shows lower performance.
-This indicates the limitations of re-initialization to $\theta_0$, as models are trained on different tasks it leads to different optima, as depicted in Fig.~\ref{fig:pipeline}(a).
+This indicates the limitations of reinitialization to $\theta_0$; as models are trained on different tasks, it leads to different optima, as depicted in Fig.~\ref{fig:pipeline}(a).

-However, \textit{Weight-Ensemble} with $\theta_{t\!-\!1}$ initialization outperforms the variant starting from $\theta_0$, emphasizing the importance of initialization.
-Initializing $\theta_{t}$ from $\theta^{*}_{t\!-\!1}$ improves performance on both task $t$ and $t\!-\!1$, as done in ~\cite{wortsman2021robust, ilharco2022patching}.
-This gain in performance indicates that averaging successive models leads to good performance on the current task $t$, while preserving previous knowledge.
+However, \textit{Weight-Ensemble} with $\thetavect_{t\!-\!1}$ initialization outperforms the variant starting from $\thetavect_0$, emphasizing the importance of initialization.
+Initializing $\thetavect_{t}$ from $\thetavect^{*}_{t\!-\!1}$ improves performance on both task $t$ and $t\!-\!1$, as done in~\cite{wortsman2021robust, ilharco2022patching}.
+This gain in performance indicates that averaging successive models leads to good performance on the current task $t$ while preserving previous knowledge.

 Averaging all models trained up to task $t$ is suboptimal, as weights at task $t$ likely differ significantly from those at task $t\!=\!1$.
-Such averaging shifts the $\theta^{*}_{t}$ values toward a less optimal minima, leading to decreased performance (refer to Fig.~\ref{fig:pipeline}(b)).
-In contrast, \method avoids this by averaging only with the preceding parameters $\theta_{t-1}$ leading to better performance, in line with findings that parameters of over-parametrized pre-trained models undergo minimal change during finetuning~\cite{chizat2020lazy}.
+Such averaging shifts the $\thetavect^{*}_{t}$ values toward suboptimal minima, leading to decreased performance (refer to Fig.~\ref{fig:pipeline}(b)).
+In contrast, \method avoids this by averaging only with the preceding parameters $\thetavect^{*}_{t-1}$, leading to better performance.

-The \textit{EMA} method, though superior to both \textit{Weight-Ensemble} variants in most scenarios, falls short of \textit{\method}'s performance.
-This discrepancy may stem from excessive averaging in \textit{EMA}, where $\theta^{*}_{t}$ is modified multiple times within the same task, potentially leading to suboptimal outcomes.
-Differently, our method applies weight averaging only after completing each task, enhancing computational efficiency by selectively focusing on pertinent model weights, while retaining previous knowledge.
+The \textit{EMA} method, though superior to both \textit{Weight-Ensemble} variants in most scenarios, falls short of \method's performance.
+This discrepancy may stem from excessive averaging in \textit{EMA}, where $\thetavect^{*}_{t}$ is modified multiple times within the same task, potentially leading to suboptimal outcomes.
+Differently, our method applies weight averaging only after completing each task, enhancing computational efficiency by selectively focusing on pertinent model weights while retaining previous knowledge.